mahuntington/css-notes/9. ES6/README.md

 ## Default values

-When creating a constructor and you wanted a default value, you previously had to write something like this:
+When creating a function and you wanted a default value, you previously had to write something like this:

 ```JavaScript
 var multBy2 = function(value){